We're the home of fencing in the United States — supporting newcomers, Olympians and Paralympians, and anyone who loves this wonderful sport.

 USA Fencing is the recognized NGB for the sport of fencing in the United States.
+But our history goes much farther back than that.
 USA Fencing was founded in 1891 as the Amateur Fencers League of America (AFLA) by a group of New York fencers seeking independence from the Amateur Athletic Union.
 The AFLA changed its name to the United States Fencing Association in 1981.

-USA Fencing was incorporated as a non-profit corporation in Pennsylvania in 1964 and in Colorado in 1993 in compliance with the Amateur Sports Act and opened its national office in Colorado Springs, Colo. in August of 1982.
+USA Fencing was incorporated as a nonprofit corporation in Pennsylvania in 1964 and in Colorado in 1993 in compliance with the Amateur Sports Act and opened its national office in Colorado Springs, Colo., in August of 1982.
+Today, we call Colorado Springs our home but have members of our staff living across the country.

 To inspire a lifetime enriched by fencing